husseinrsater/husseinrsater.github.io/README.md

 License & Attribution

-This portfolio was originally based on the work of [(https://github.com/aminatadiallo1)] and is used with their permission.
+This portfolio was originally based on the work of Aminata DIALLO [(https://github.com/aminatadiallo1)] and is used with her permission.

 It has been extensively modified and customized to reflect my own professional background, content, design, and functionality.